ResearchComputing/Documentation/docs/clusters/alpine.md

 ### Allocations

 All new Alpine users are granted an initial allocation (account) called `ucb-general`.
 Users who require more core hours than `ucb-general` can provide are advised to apply for an allocation.
 The allocation process requires that users have run example jobs in ucb-general that can be assessed by RC for efficiency/optimation on Alpine.
-We then work with users to make workflows more efficient if needed, and then grant the allocation.
+Research Computing will then work with users to make workflows more efficient if needed and then grant the allocation.

-You can read more about the allocation process and why you would want to apply for one on our [Allocation's page](../access/allocations.md).
+You can read more about the allocation process and why you might choose to apply for one on our [Allocation's page](../access/allocations.md).

 > _**Note:**_ For Alpine early adopters, you may finish off your Summit project year on Alpine (i.e. port pro-rated Summit SUs ath the same level).
 For example, if you have 3 months left on an 1.2M SU grant, we can port 300k SU to Alpine.

 ### Moving from Summit to Alpine

-* All software available on Summit should also be available on Alpine ([contact us](rc-help@colorado.edu) if you run into a software issue).
+There are some notable changes on Alpine from Summit: out main processor type has changed from Intel (on Summit) to AMD (on Alpine) which may have an impact on software.
+All software available on Summit should also be available on Alpine ([contact the RC helpdesk](rc-help@colorado.edu) if you run into a software issue).

-### Important notes
+### Important notes:

-Not yet fully reviewed, subject to update:

-1. To see what modules are available, start an interactive job on a compute node and use `module avail` or `module spider` on it.
+1. **Software**: To see what modules are available on Alpine, start an interactive job on a compute node and use the `module avail` or `module spider` commands.
-2. Filesystems: `/home`, `/projects`, and `/pl/active` (PetaLibrary Active) are available on all Alpine nodes.
+2. **Filesystems**: `/home`, `/projects`, and `/pl/active` (PetaLibrary Active) are mounted on all Alpine nodes.
-> Note that for job I/O, `/scratch/summit/$USER` is replaced by `/scratch/alpine/$USER`.
-The Alpine scratch directory will offer much better performance than doing I/O from `/projects`.
+3. **Scratch Space**: `/scratch/summit/$USER` is replaced by `/scratch/alpine/$USER`.
+	> Alpine scratch will offer much better performance than doing I/O from `/projects`.
-3. Node-local scratch: Most Alpine nodes also have at least 400 GB of scratch space on a local SSD disk, which will offer the fastest I/O possible.
-We presently are working to make this space available to users, but presently _it is not_.
+4. **Node-local scratch**: Most Alpine nodes also have at least 400 GB of scratch space on a local SSD disk, which will offer the fastest I/O possible.
+	> We are presently working to make this space available to users, but at the time of writing _it is not available_.
 Once we make it available, this job specific directory will be available within jobs as `$SLURM_SCRATCH`.
 Note that this storage is only available during jobs and is deleted after jobs, so be sure to copy new data you want to keep off of it at the end of your job script.
 For more info on the different RC storage spaces, please see our page on [storage](../compute/filesystems.html).
-4. Head-nodes: There are presently no dedicated Alpine "head nodes" that would be analogous to the Summit "scompile" nodes.
+4. **Head-nodes**: There are presently no dedicated Alpine "head nodes" that would be analogous to the Summit "scompile" nodes.
 We are working to address this need.
-In the meantime, to build software that will run on Alpine, start an interactive job on an Alpine node on the partition on which you expect your jobs to run, and compile your software there.
-Do not compile on the login nodes!
+In the meantime, to build software that will run on Alpine, start an interactive job on an Alpine node on the partition on which you expect your jobs to run, and compile your software there. _**Do not compile on the login nodes!**_